Contact

 - Relevant regulatory context — If the inquiry involves a contractor's licensing status, compliance with ACI 318 (Building Code Requirements for Structural Concrete, published by the American Concrete Institute at concrete.org), ICRI Technical Guideline No. 310.2R, or FHWA pavement preservation standards (fhwa.dot.gov/pavement), include that reference in the message.
 This assists in routing the inquiry to reviewers with the relevant technical context.

-- Supporting documentation — For listing corrections, corrections to contractor credentials, or disputes about directory classifications, attach or reference specific documents (license numbers, state board confirmations, project records).
+- Supporting documentation — For provider corrections, corrections to contractor credentials, or disputes about provider network classifications, attach or reference specific documents (license numbers, state board confirmations, project records).

 Incomplete submissions — those lacking a project type, geographic scope, or repair category — are assigned lower routing priority and will receive a form acknowledgment while additional information is requested.